aws-samples/karpenter-blueprints/blueprints/overprovision/README.md

 ## Results

-When you deploy the actual workload (for example, a data pipeline), the dummy pods are evicted.
+When you deploy the actual workload, the dummy pods are evicted.
 So, let's deploy the following workload to test it:

 ```sh
 kubectl apply -f workload.yaml